Pyrrha/calcom-helm/README.md

 ### An application variable doesn't work on the Chart

 The development of the Chart can be delayed.
 Please check first if the variable is present in the [deployment file](https://github.com/Pyrrha/calcom-helm/blob/main/charts/calcom/templates/deployment.yaml).
 If not, you can open a PR or an issue to add it.
+Otherwise, you can be selfish and just  override the deployment file as a template in your own configuration.